 - Compliance - compliance with applicable laws, regulations, contracts, and grant agreements.

 - Safeguarding - safeguarding public funds and assets to minimize incidences of fraud, waste, and abuse.

-The Green Book approaches internal control through a hierarchical structure of five components and seventeen principals.
+The Green Book approaches internal control through a hierarchical structure of five components and seventeen principles.
 The Green Book also contains additional information in the form of attributes.

 The five components of internal control are control environment, risk assessment, control activities, information and communication, and monitoring.
 The five components of internal control apply to all goal categories and all levels of the organizational structure.
-The seventeen principals support the components of internal control.
-Attributes provide further explanation of the principals and documentation requirements.
+The seventeen principles support the components of internal control.
+Attributes provide further explanation of the principles and documentation requirements.
 Each tab below represents one of the five internal control components.